guido-s/cnma-simulation/README.md

 2. Run modelselection.R to conduct CNMA model selection (results are stored in directory *example/results*)

+3. Run analysis.R to get a summary of the CNMA model selection

-3. Run figures.R to create Figures 4, 5, A5, A6, and A7 (stored in
+4. Run figures.R to create Figures 1, 5, A5, A6, and A7 (stored in
    directory *example/graphics*)